syllabusnepal/syllabusnepal/README.md

 I started this project with a idea of having syllabus of all the courses available through out all the universities and boards of Nepal at one collective place.
 This is to ease the accessibility of such materials.

+## ⚒️ To-Do

+-  Favicon
+-  Mobile Responsive UI
+-  and a lot more...

 ## 💻 Code Contributors

 This project exists thanks to all the people who contribute. [[Contribute](CONTRIBUTING.md)].